 The Forward model describes the physics of the measurement process and relates measured radiances to the state vector x.
-It consists of a radiative transfer (RT) model coupled to a model of the solar spectrum to calculate the monochromatic spectrum of light that originates from the sun, passes through the atmosphere, reflects from the Earth's surface or scatters back from the atmosphere, exits at the top of the atmosphere and enters the instrument.
+It consists of a radiative transfer (RT) model coupled to a model of the solar spectrum to calculate the monochromatic spectrum of light that originates from the sun, passes through the atmosphere, reflects from the Earth's surface or scatters back from the atmosphere exits at the top of the atmosphere and enters the instrument.
 The top of atmosphere (TOA) radiances are then passed through the instrument model to simulate the measured radiances at the appropriate spectral resolution.
 The Forward model employs the LIDORT radiative transfer model combined with a fast 2-orders-of-scattering vector radiative transfer code, Natraj et al., 2008.
 In addition, the code uses the low-streams interpolation functionality, O'Dell, 2010, to accelerate the radiative transfer component of the retrieval algorithm.

 The inverse method employs the Levenberg-Marquardt modification of the Gauss-Newton method to find the estimate of the state vector $\hat{\mathbf{x}}$ with the maximum a posteriori probability, given the measurement \mathbf{y} (Connor et al., 2008; Rodgers, 2000).
 The state vector will typically include a CO2 (or CH4) profile together with non-CO2 state vector.
-After this iterative retrieval process has converged to a solution, the error covariance matrix $\hat{\mathbf{S}}$ and the averaging kernel matrix A are calculated using the a priori covariance matrix S_a and the measurement covariance matrix S_ε .
-XCO_2 is inferred by averaging the retrieved CO_2 profile, weighted by the pressure weighting function, h, such that
+The estimate $\hat{\mathbf{x}}$ is obtained by iterating the equation until a convergence criterion is met.
+In Equation (8), γ is the Levenberg-Marquardt regularization parameter, S_a is the a priori covariance matrix, S_ε is the measurement covariance matrix, xa is the a priori solution, x_i and x{i+1} are respectively the previous and the new iterate solution, F is the function representing the forward model and K_i is its Jacobian matrix evaluated at x_i .